More information

 The 10 English IFCAs (inshore fisheries and conservation authorities) have emerged from the old ‘Sea Fisheries Committees’ that were in place up until 2009.
 Since 2009, IFCAs have had a role in managing the inshore seas, and are part funded by local authorities and Defra.
 They have committees that are made up of councillors (representing local communities and the funding from local government), fishers and conservationists.
 Day to day work by the staff of each IFCA reports to these committees, but decision-making power lies within the committees that are advised by IFCA staff.
 They vote on new and updated regulations for the management of Marine Protected Areas and to set sustainable fishing limits in their districts.
 The MMO ‘balances’ the committee membership by recruiting from conservation and industry such that a range of views is given and represented.

 Full time work by IFCA staff involves scientific research, regulation, surveillance and enforcement of vessels in their district.
 They have also been given the job of trying to manage and control the activities of the recreational angling sector – bait digging is a particularly difficult issue to manage, and is a considerable activity focused in estuaries on mudflats.
 A large part of the IFCA work since 2012 has been to implement management measures as illustrated in this website was to theoretically achieve 'well-managed' MPAs by the end of 2016 (as part of a political target set by OSPAR that the UK is a signatory to).
-The resulting 'revised approach' to the policy of fisheries management in MPAs was facilitated by NGOs (predominantly ClientEarth and MCS) undertaking a legal campaign from 2009 to 2012 against the MMO for licensing fishing vessels without consideration of the environmental impact of fishing in MPAs.
+The resulting 'revised approach' to the policy of fisheries management in MPAs was catalysed by NGOs (predominantly ClientEarth and MCS) undertaking a legal campaign from 2009 to 2012 against the MMO for licensing fishing vessels without consideration of the environmental impact of fishing in MPAs.

 Once sites are set up, a process of monitoring and reporting is currently required from sites every 6 years for SACs and MCZs in England.
 This is particularly difficult under current budgetary constraints with such a large MPA network (funding to IFCAs, NE and JNCC has not increased relative to the increased extent of our waters in MPAs).
 Some public/private partnership projects are helping in a handful of sites throughout the UK.